passcod/figleaf/README.md

 support: along with other optimisations, it enables _only_ environment as a built-in source, and delegates all other sources to the shared library.

-Not all sources are available dynamically, and not all of these are compiled in [the pre-built Figleaf library distribution][libfig].

-You can configure the library path and name, and you can compile your own Figleaf shared library with different features enabled.

-TODO: example

-TODO: [libfig] link
+More details are in [the libfigleaf appendix](#libfigleaf), including how to configure loading the library, how to get and distribute the prebuilt default version and what it contains, and how to build and load your own.

 ## Environment